SamuelBishop/MCA-SIG-Interview-Prep/README.md

 `Git's Installation guide`: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### Python 3 Installation Instructions:
 Python is an interpreted, high-level and general-purpose programming language.
 Python's design philsophy emphasizes code readbility and is known as one of the best-first coding languages.
 As well as generally the language of coding interviews.

-After the initial download link you should be prompted with something like this:
+After running the installer you should do the following:
 ![Windows Python Code Installation 1](img/py_install_1.JPG)
 Make sure to elect to Add a PATH variable

 Finally, next through the installation process until completion.

 #### VS Code Installation Instructions:
 Visual Studio Code is a free integrated development environment made by Microsoft.
 Some of its features include debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 It is the editor we will be using in this interest groups to solve our coding problems.

-After the initial download link you should be prompted with something like this:
+After running the installer should be do the following:
 1. Accept License Agreement
 2. Select Destination Location
 3. Click next until you get to Select Additional Tasks Page.
 Check all of the boxes.